Nicéphore Niépce: Military career

 Niépce served as a staff officer in the French army led by Napoleon, spending years in Italy and on the island of Sardinia, but ill health forced him to resign, whereupon he married Agnes Romero and became the Administrator of the district of Nice in post-revolutionary France.
 In 1795, he resigned as administrator of Nice to pursue scientific research with his brother Claude.
 One source reports his resignation to have been forced due to his unpopularity.

 Scientific research

 In 1801 the brothers returned to the family's estates in Chalon to continue their scientific research, and where they were united with their mother, their sister and their younger brother Bernard.
 Here they managed the family estate as independently wealthy gentlemen-farmers, raising beets and producing sugar.

 Claude Niépce

 In 1827 Niépce journeyed to England to visit his seriously ill elder brother Claude Niépce, who was now living in Kew, near London.
 Claude had descended into delirium and squandered much of the family fortune chasing inappropriate business opportunities for the Pyréolophore.

 Death

-Nicéphore Niépce died of a stroke on 5 July 1833, financially ruined such that his grave in the cemetery of Saint-Loup de Varennes was financed by the municipality.
+Nicéphore Niépce died of a stroke on 5 July 1833, his death recorded on 6 July 1833, financially ruined such that his grave in the cemetery of Saint-Loup de Varennes was financed by the municipality.
 The cemetery is near the family house where he had experimented and had made the world's oldest surviving photographic image.